Skip to contents

 Value

 An updated recipe with the new step added.
-The .peaks column will be updated with deconvolved peak parameters and fitted areas.
+The .peaks column will be updated with deconvolved peak parameters, fitted areas, and quality metrics.

 Details